hrgupta/Data-Statistical-Models-and-Information/Code/README.md

 2. A3 - It analyses the variance partitioning property using group based models.
 3. A4 - It uses re-sampling methods to calculate confidence interval.
 4. A5 - It creates a simple linear model for linear regression.
-5. A6 - It contains example of multivariate linear regression.
+5. A6 - It contains example of multiple linear regression.